pytogo/portforward/docs/installation.rst

     $ curl -OJL https://github.com/pytogo/portforward/tarball/master

-Once you have a copy of the source, you can install it with:
+Once you have a copy of the source and the external dependencies ready, you can install it with:

 .. code-block:: console